andrebroekman/FlyByPi/README.md

 ## Individual Experiments
 Archived implementation scripts.
 Ensure that these scripts are copied to the same directory as that of the class files if they are to be used.
 Otherwise, create a copy of one for the template scripts that provide a default framework.

-## UDPdemo
+## UDP Demonstration
-A small utility to test communication using the UDP protocol.
+A small test utility to demonstration communication using the UDP protocol.
 A script for both a sever and client is provided.
+Tested successfully to send packets between a Raspberry Pi in the centrifuge and a computer in the control room.

 ## Author
 Fly-By-Pi repository is maintained by Andre Broekman in conjunction with the Department of Civil Engineering, University of Pretoria, South Africa